-The names of qualified candidates shall be placed on the ballot in order of filing, except for candidates who file a declaration of candidacy prior to 5 p.m. on the first day of filing.
+The names of qualified candidates shall be placed on the ballot in order of filing, except for candidates who file a declaration of candidacy prior to 4:30 p.m. on the first day of filing.
 Each candidate filing on the first day shall draw a number at random at the time of filing.
-The District shall record the number drawn with the candidate's declaration of candidacy.
+The Board of Elections office shall record the number drawn with the candidate's declaration of candidacy.
 The names of candidates filing on the first day of filing shall be listed in ascending order of the numbers so drawn and ahead of the names of candidates filing on a later date.
-The Board of Education office is closed on official District holidays and any day that school is cancelled due to inclement weather.
+The Board of Elections office is closed on official holidays.